Your guide to mortgage tax deductions for 2022

 Mortgage tax deduction FAQ

 You can’t deduct your full monthly payment.
 But you can deduct the portion of it that goes to interest.
 At the start of your loan, a large portion of each monthly payment is interest.
 By the end, almost none of it is.
-The portion falls steadily over the life of your mortgage.
+Interest payments fall steadily over the life of your mortgage.
 Again, you can only make this deduction if you itemize your deductions.

 Yes.
 But not as a lump sum.
-With a 30-year mortgage, you deduct one-thirtieth of the cost of the points each year.
-With a 15-year loan, you deduct one-fifteenth.
+With a 30-year mortgage, you deduct 1/30th of the cost of the points each year.
+With a 15-year loan, you deduct 1/15th.
 And so on.

-You don’t pay tax on the amount you cash out.
-It’s a loan like any other and those aren’t taxable as income.
-But you may be able to deduct interest paid on the cash-out amount if the money was used to buy, build, or substantially improve your primary or second home.
+You don’t pay income tax on the amount you cash out.
+You may be able to deduct interest paid on the cash-out amount if the money was used to buy, build, or substantially improve your primary or second home.

 Again, interest on home equity loans isn’t usually tax-deductible.
 But it should be if you used the proceeds of your loan to buy, build, or substantially improve your main residence or second home.

 A HELOC is a second mortgage, just like a home equity loan.
 And the rules are the same.
-Namely, you can only deduct the interest if you used the proceeds of your loan to buy, build, or substantially improve your main residence or second home.
+Namely, you can deduct interest only if you used the proceeds of your loan to buy, build, or substantially improve your main residence or second home.

 Some can be.
 But it’s a shortlist that mostly involves small sums.
 However, you can deduct your lender’s origination fees (even if your lender paid them for you), which can be worthwhile.
 See above for the full list.
 Other than that, you can’t deduct most of the big-ticket items, such as fees for your appraisal, inspection, title insurance, escrow fees, and so on.

-The bottom line is that mortgage expenses are only tax-deductible if you itemize your taxes rather than taking the standard deduction.
+Mortgage expenses are tax-deductible if you itemize your taxes rather than taking the standard deduction.
 And even then, the rules can be complex.

 The Mortgage Reports is not a tax website and this information is meant for general guidance only.
 Speak with a licensed tax professional about your situation before taking any next steps.

-If you prefer, the IRS has an online, interactive tax assistant (“Can I Deduct My Mortgage-Related Expenses?") that might help you.
-And you can also download the IRS Publication 936 guide, “Home Mortgage Interest Deduction.
-For use in preparing 2021 Returns" from its website.
+If you prefer, the IRS has an online, interactive tax assistant that might help you.
+You can also download the IRS Publication 936 guide, “Home Mortgage Interest Deduction.
+For use in preparing 2021 Returns” from its website.